-Looking for some of the best Mexican food you’ll find north of the border?
 Considering the fact that California was once part of Mexico, it’s not surprising that Mexican food throughout the state is plentiful.
-For this latest update, December 2020, new additions include Los Guisados Del Patrón, Tacos El Patron, and the El Gallo Giro taco truck.
+For this latest best taco in San Francisco 2022 update, new additions include Taqueria Vallarta, Taqueria Los Mayas, Cielito Lindo, and Hook Fish Co.

 In San Francisco, where the ratio of restaurants to square miles in a U.S. city is surpassed only by New York, you’ll be spoilt for choice when it comes to authentic Mexican food.
 Whether you’re after a quick burrito at a neighborhood taqueria, or a sit-down dinner at a more upscale venue, here’s a guide to the best Mexican choices the city has to offer.

-Unsurprisingly, the widest choice of taquerias can found in the Mission, San Francisco’s Latin Quarter.
-Named after the Mission Delores that was built by Spanish settlers in the late 18th Century, the neighborhood today is an eclectic mix of produce markets, thrift stores, dive bars, and restaurants.
+Unsurprisingly, the widest choice of taquerias can found in the Mission District, San Francisco’s Latin Quarter.
+Named after the Mission Delores that was built by Spanish settlers in the late 18th Century.
+Today the neighborhood is an eclectic mix of produce markets, thrift stores, dive bars, and restaurants.
 In the 1950s, Mexican immigrants began settling here, bringing with them their local food traditions that are evident in the throngs of taquerias and burrito houses that line the streets today.

-This is also one of the few places in the city where you can get crispy tacos, where a deep-fried tortilla is wrapped in a regular tortilla to give it extra crunch.
+This is also one of the few places in the city where you can get a crispy taco.
+The deep-fried tortilla is wrapped in a regular tortilla to give it extra crunch.
 (Although it’s not on the menu, order your tacos “dorado” style for extra crispiness).
 One downside is it only stays open until 9 pm, so if you’re craving a late-night food fix, you’ll have to look elsewhere.